Davidbuck84/Wonderbrass-MS1-project/README.md

 # Site Features

-* Website is responsive to variable device screen sizes, using Media Queries.
+* Website is responsive to variable device screen sizes using Media Queries and Bootstrap libraries

 * Features simple and clean navigation links and sign up page for more band info.
 <img src="readme-images/wonderbrass-page-nav.png">